hmchen47/DataScience/ML/MLNN-Hinton/a10-CNNsGuide.md

 + Amazon: use data from the millions of products that are bought every day

+## Choosing Hyperparameters

++ Parameters to choose
+  + How do we know how many layers to use?
+  + How many convolution layers?
+  + What are the filter sizes?
+  + What are the values for stride and padding?

++ Considerations
+  + not trivial questions and there isn’t a set standard that is used by all researchers
+  + depend on the type of data that you have
+  + find the right combination that creates abstractions of the image at a proper scale

+### Stride and Padding

 ### ReLU (Rectified Linear Units) Layers